.png)

 How it works

 We all naturally use our eyes to manage our emotions and inner experiences.
-A direction of our gaze plays an important role in this process of emotional self-regulation.
+A direction of our gaze plays an important role in the process of emotional self-regulation.

 When we see something upsetting, we instinctively look away.
 When we're overwhelmed with sadness or tears, our gaze naturally tends to drift down or we close or cover our eyes.

-When we think or talk about an issue that is bothering us, especially a traumatic event, we often feel bodily discomfort, and at the same time our gaze unconsciously shifts in a specific direction and our eyes may fixate on a specific spot in your visual field.
+When we think or talk about an issue that is bothering us, especially a traumatic event, we often feel bodily discomfort.
+At the same time our gaze unconsciously shifts in a specific direction with eyes fixed on a spot in our visual field.

-Brainspotting utilizes this link between gaze direction and emotions.
+Brainspotting utilizes a link between gaze direction, somatic activation and emotions.
 By consciously fixing your gaze on a specific spot, Brainspotting enhances your natural emotional self-regulation system and opens a pathway to access and process traumatic memories.

 What can you expect in your first session?

-During a Brainspotting session your therapist may use a pointer to help you find a point in your visual field – called a “brainspot” – where emotions and sensations in your body when you recall the traumatic memory are most strongly felt.
-Consciously focusing your gaze on the brainspot will activate the processing of trauma.
+During a Brainspotting session your therapist may use a pointer to help you find a point in your visual field called a “brainspot”.
+This is where emotions and sensations are going to be accessible and felt the strongest while recalling the traumatic memory.
+Intentionally sustaining your gaze on the brainspot, will initiate the processing of trauma and self healing.

-In short, the processing of the trauma continues naturally until focusing on the brainspot no longer causes unpleasant sensations in the body.
+In short, the processing of trauma continues until no unpleasant sensations in the body are found.
 This process leads not only to overcoming trauma, but also to post-traumatic growth and expansion.

 "We are traumatized alone, but we heal together..."